PHONE: (07) 3349 4113

 Where

-This includes Tasmania, Canberra, Melbourne, and the ACT, all high mountain areas, the Southern Tablelands of New South Wales and the high areas of Victoria.
+This zone includes Tasmania, Canberra, Melbourne, the ACT, the NSW Southern Tablelands, high areas of Victoria, and the alpine regions.

 Characteristics